 All members are voting members and are encouraged to take on various leadership roles.
 The committee elects officers for the roles of Chair, Vice Chair, Treasurer and Secretary, which are limited to two-year terms.
 The committee meets regularly throughout the year.
 Additionally, subcommittees such as the Scholarship Subcommittee meet bi-monthly and a nominating committee meets as needed throughout the year.

-CancerCare's Young Professionals Committee is excited to host its first virtual comedy fundraiser event, "StandUp4CancerCare" on Thursday, June 18, 2020, from 7:30 to 8:30 p.m.
-Performances will be given by New York City-based comics Amy Veltman, Gianmarco Soresi, Joan Glackin and Amamah Sardar.
+CancerCare's Young Professionals Committee hosted its first virtual comedy fundraiser event, "StandUp4CancerCare" on Thursday, June 18, 2020.
+Performances were given by New York City-based comics Amy Veltman, Gianmarco Soresi, Joan Glackin and Amamah Sardar.

-Tickets and donations will support the Young Professionals Committee Scholarship Program, which awards scholarships to young adults attending college who have lost his/her parent to cancer in the last two years.
-Please join us for a fun night of laughter for a great cause.
+Tickets purchased and donations supported the Young Professionals Committee Scholarship Program, which awards scholarships to young adults attending college who have lost his/her parent to cancer in the last two years.

 If you have additional questions, please contact Eunice E. Hong, Director of Philanthropy, at firstname.lastname@example.org.